Artist, Author, and Egyptologist

 -I lived in Lebanon from 1955–1957.
 My father, then in the CIA, had been an interrogator in Korea, so I stayed out of his way.
 I’d sneak off and rent motorcycles when I was 13, and explore the countryside around Beirut.
 Lebanon has many ancient ruins and I developed a life-long interest in ancient cultures.
 Next, we lived in Morocco for 2 years - an incredible experience.

 In 1965 I drove a motorcycle from Paris to Morocco, visiting museums and interesting sites along the way.
 After returning to the US, I settled in Washington D.C. and in the late 60's my art career took off.
 My limited edition silk-screen prints, etchings, stone lithographs, and paintings, were sold in galleries around the country.
-In 1970 I drove 8000 miles touring Europe on another motorcycle.
+In 1970 I drove more than 8000 miles touring Europe on another motorcycle, a BSA 650 Thunderbolt.

-With success came a 3-story row house overlooking D.C., which I bought in 1975 and spent 3 years having renovated.
+With success came a 3-story row house in D.C., that I bought in 1975 and spent 3 years having renovated.
 It had a huge sky-lit studio, sauna, shower for 4, and a third floor bathtub beside a 6 x 7 foot window that overlooked D.C.

 My first wife, Kathleen, and her daughter Hope and I moved to northern California in 1985.
 The marriage didn’t last, but Hope and I adopted each other when she turned 21.
-I continued silk-screening until the chemicals poisoned me.
+I continued silk-screening until the chemicals poisoned me in the late 80's.

 In 1990 I rented a room near Glastonbury, UK, spent a month visiting Megalithic and Neolithic sites and crop circle formations.
 I rented a plane and spotted some new crop circles.
 Then drove a camper from the Netherlands through Europe to Yugoslavia, where it expired.
-It was a bad time to be in Yugoslavia, but the American Embassy thankfully got me a plane ticket out.
+It was a bad time to be in Yugoslavia, but the American Embassy thankfully helped me get a plane ticket out.